thorT/DarkModelTool/README.md

 </pre>
 #### 5. Suggest creating BaseViewController
 <pre>
-=> BaseViewController (ps: Avoid writing this much for every VC) -(void)traitCollectionDidChange:(UITraitCollection *)previousTraitCollection{}
+ps:BaseViewController， Avoid writing this much for every VC ps:ViewController, In light and dark, text content changes or CGColor changes and other special cases, The ViewController will override and call the parent method, otherwise it can ignore it
+=> BaseViewController
+-(void)traitCollectionDidChange:(UITraitCollection *)previousTraitCollection{}
 - (void)setupDarkModel{}
 - (void)darkType{}
 - (void)lightType{}
 => ViewController
-ps:In light and dark, text content changes or CGColor changes and other special cases, will be used 1.[self setupDarkModel];
+1.[self setupDarkModel];
 2.Rewrite
 - (void)darkType{}